okta/okta-sdk-dotnet/README.md

 ### Initialize an API client

-Construct an API client instance by it your Okta domain and API token.
+Construct a client instance by passing it your Okta domain name and API token:

 ```csharp
 using System.Collections.Generic;